luntergroup/octopus/CONTRIBUTING.md

-Our hope is that Octopus will become a community driven project, so please feel tree to contribute!
+Our hope is that octopus will become a community driven project, so please feel tree to contribute!

 Before contributing please read the documentation, and ask questions if you're unsure of anything.